 Sidewalks.
 Provide sidewalks and planted esplanades within or near the right-of-way on the west side of Route 302 and in other locations where sidewalks do not currently exist.
-Where appropriate, coordinate bicycle and pedestrian facilities with abutting land uses to create interconnections throughout the commercial district and linkages to surrounding residential neighborhoods and public lands or parks.
+Where appropriate, coordinate bicycle and pedestrian facilities with abutting land uses to create interconnections throughout the commercial district and linkages to surrounding residential neighborhoods.